 In the late Fall and Winter months, your rose will be in a state of dormancy.

-For clear advice in improving soil structure check out my article on the best mulch for improving soil for roses.
+For clear advice on improving soil structure check out my article on the best mulch for improving soil for roses.

 Whatever you do, don’t make these mistakes…

-In the hotter and drier weeks of the summer it can often be difficult to tell weather your rose needs watering more then once per week.
+In the hotter and drier weeks of the summer, it can often be difficult to tell whether your rose needs watering more than once per week.
 The best way to definitively tell whether your rose needs watering is to test the soil with your finger.

 Place your finger into the soil surrounding the rose as deep as you can.